Mycelium-Lab/BDNS_contracts_temp/README.md

 ## Resolvers

-Resolver implements a general-purpose ENS resolver that is suitable for most standard ENS use cases.
-The public resolver permits updates to ENS records by the owner of the corresponding name.
+Resolver implements a general-purpose BDNS resolver that is suitable for most standard BDNS use cases.
+The public resolver permits updates to BDNS records by the owner of the corresponding name.

 PublicResolver includes the following profiles that implements different EIPs.